Home » How to Measure the Productivity of Employees: Strategies for Success

 Define Clear Objectives

-To measure anything, you first need to know what you’re measuring against.
+To measure anything, you must first know what you’re measuring against.
 Clearly defined objectives make this possible.
 Be it sales targets, customer satisfaction scores, or project completion timelines – knowing what’s expected is the first step.

 Providing Regular Feedback and Recognition